 News from and for alumni

-We are delighted to announce that the Revd Dr Rob McDonald has been appointed as Tutor in Christian Doctrine.
+We are delighted to announce the appointment of Preb Dr Catherine Wright as Tutor in Christian History and Spirituality and Dean of Women.